argonautproject/data-query/pages/_includes/argo-documentreference-intro.md

 **Profile specific implementation guidance:**

-- The LOINC code for a C-CDA Clinical Summary of Care (CCD) is [34133-9](http://s.details.loinc.org/LOINC/34133-9.html?sections=Comprehensive) (Summary of episode note).
+- For a C-CDA Clinical Summary of Care (CCD):
+ - the document type code is the LOINC code  [34133-9](http://s.details.loinc.org/LOINC/34133-9.html?sections=Comprehensive) (Summary of episode note).
+  - the format code is `urn:ihe:pcc:xphr:2007`
 - The https address may refer to a FHIR Binary Resource (i.e. [base]/Binary/[id]) address on the server
 - The https address may have a parameter that identifies the patient (e.g. GET [url]?patient=[id]).
 Argonaut servers SHOULD not require this parameter, but for IHE compatibility reasons SHALL allow it to be provided, and SHALL check that it is correct if it is provided.